Last Updated On:

 Watchdog groups and government agencies have raised concerns regarding transparency in influencer marketing.

 The Federal Trade Commission has previously sent out letters to influencers who have failed to disclose their endorsements publicly.
-They are worried that the trend of influencer marketing can mislead consumers.
+They are worried that consumers will be misled.
+So, to avoid the spread of misinformation, the government is tightening their reins on influencer marketing.

 Another concern that they have expressed is not disclosing complete information regarding a product.
 For instance, when Kim Kardashian promoted the morning sickness drug, Diclegis, she did not disclose its negative effects.